 Our subject matter eligibility guidance explains how Office personnel including patent examiners should evaluate claims for patent subject matter eligibility under 35 U.S.C.
 101.

-Below are example sets (Examples 37-42 and 43-46) illustrating exemplary subject matter eligibility analyses of claims under the 2019 PEG.
-These examples are a teaching tool to assist examiners and the public in understanding how the Office applies the 2019 PEG in certain fact-specific situations.
-The analysis in the examples issued prior to the 2019 PEG (Examples 1-36) will provide useful illustrations of eligible subject matter across a range of technologies.
-All claims indicated as eligible in these examples are still eligible under the 2019 PEG.
+Below are example sets illustrating exemplary subject matter eligibility analyses of claims under the Office’s eligibility guidance.
+These examples are a teaching tool to assist examiners and the public in understanding how the Office applies its eligibility guidance in certain fact-specific situations.
+The analysis in the examples issued prior to the current guidance (Examples 1-36) still provide useful illustrations of eligible subject matter across a range of technologies.
+All claims indicated as eligible in these examples are still eligible under current guidance.

 These documents provide summaries and additional information for use with the Office's eligibility guidance.